 Sweet Grass Ranch

 The Sweet Grass Ranch is an operating ranch that dates back to 1880 and is featured on the National Register of Historic Places.
-It is located deep in the mountains, forty miles from Big Timber, Montana and surrounded by some of the most beautiful terrain imaginable.
+It is located deep in the mountains, forty miles from Big Timber, Montana, and surrounded by some of the most beautiful terrain imaginable.
 While there are a variety of guest activities here such as rides, hikes, fishing, birding, and photography excursions, guests are also invited to take part in all phases of ranch life.
-Dinners are served family style and the guests are invited to live an authentic ranch live during their stay - just like six generations of ranchers have already.
+Dinners are served family-style and the guests are invited to live an authentic ranch life during their stay - just like six generations of ranchers have already.

 Hughes Mountain Ranch

 If you are looking for hunting, Montana is one of the best places in the country to visit.
 So, it’s not surprising that they have guest ranches that cater to this as well.
 The Hughes Mountain Ranch in central Montana has more than 100 years of ranching history, is set on more than 11,000 acres of private land in the Little Belt Mountains that are filled with Rocky Mountain Elk, Mule Deer, Whitetail Deer, Antelope, and several species of game birds.

 For the ultimate Montana Mancation, you can bring five companions and the ranch will be yours for six whole days of exploring, tracking, and collecting trophies to take home with you.